manel15279/Intelligent-Information-retrieval-System/README.md

 ## Overview

 This project implements an Information Retrieval System (IRS) that indexes documents and matches queries using various retrieval models.
-It aims to apply concepts learned in information retrieval courses, utilizing the LISA dataset for testin
+It aims to apply concepts learned in information retrieval courses, utilizing the LISA dataset for testing.

 ---